 1. Service Area Environment, Development and Housing - Transport 2.
 Proposal No. 18 3.
 Head of Service Mark Prior What is the proposal?
 4. Budget Proposal A reduction in the Road Safety Education budget - £40,000 The council together with key partners such as, schools, colleges, Fire, Police and the Ambulance service have a coordinating campaign and education awareness strategy to reduce accidents within certain groups.
 Part of this work is focused on targeted particular road user such as motorbike users and young drivers who are categorised as high risk road users.
 The work also involves working with secondary schools in terms of road user awareness.
 Highlight the most significant disproportionate impacts on groups 5.
-Summary of impactsDisproportionate impacts identified related to the following characteristics: Ag Secondary school level and young drivers 14 - to 24 Age (younger) 6.
+Summary of impacts Disproportionate impacts identified related to the following characteristics: Age (younger) Secondary school level and young drivers 14 - to 24 6.
 Assess level of impact (1= low/minimal 5 = high/significant) 3 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to reduce negative impacts The Road Safety Team is currently part of a Service Redesign to examine how the service care achieve the efficiencies while delivering a more effective service.
-This is includes sharing join Public Health and also expanding commercial activities to generate income which will help of impacts. sharing joint outcome with 8.
+7. Key actions to reduce negative impacts The Road Safety Team is currently part of a Service Redesign to examine how th achieve the efficiencies while delivering a more effective service.
+This is includes Public Health and also expanding commercial activities to generate income which impacts. sharing joint outcome with 8.
 Full EIA?
 A full EIA will be considered as part of the service redesign.

 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation With statistical road casualty data which the council collects.
 Currently, data shows that motorcycles and young male drivers make up a disproportionate number of road casualties.
-Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+10. Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
-10. Cumulative impacts The Police have recently cut their Education Liaison Officers which means the council is currently the only body which directly engages with these groups
+The Police have recently cut their Education Liaison Officers which means the council is currently the only body which directly engages with these groups

 1. Service Area Environment, Development and Housing - Head of Housing, HRA: Support Services Charges (Play Service) 2.
 Proposal No. 19a 3.
 Head of Service Chris Parfitt What is the proposal?
-Use the savings proposal wording and more detail if need led 4.
+Use the savings proposal wording and more detail if need ded 4.
 Budget Proposal Play Service Removing £131,000 funding of the Play service. (£80,000 Housing revenue £31,000 Children's services).
-This will mean the closure of the BHCC Play Service e / £20,000 Public Health 5.
-Summary of impacts 5.
-Summary of impacts Disproportionate impacts identified related to the following characteristics: Age (younger), Child Power opportunities in communities identified as in most need of support.
+This will mean the closure of the BHCC Play Service e / £20,000 Public Health Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified related to the following characteristics: • There will be no play offer.
+Age (younger), Child Poverty 5.
+Summary of impacts There will be no BHCC Play Service supporting families and children through offering supported play opportunities in communities identified as in most need of support.
 Contact with hard to reach families will be reduced for services across children's services who use the Play service as a method of out-reach.
 Families in receipt of benefits will be significantly affected.
 No opportunities for organised play during school holidays for vulnerable communities Lower positive profile of BHCC in communities across the city.
-Play service to special schools and to Traveller sites will stop Overall Numbers Adults & Children Attending Playbus Sessions Apr - Sep 2015 Bevendean, Kingwood & Milner, Whitehawk, Hangleton: adults = 1297, children = 2283 Downs Park School - whole school every session over the morning gh offering supported play dren's services who use the communities 2015 Summer holiday programme 2015 27 July - 28 August
+Play service to special schools and to Traveller sites will stop Overall Numbers Adults & Children Attending Playbus Sessions Apr - Sep 2 Bevendean, Kingwood & Milner, Whitehawk, Hangleton: adults = 1297, children = Downs Park School - whole school every session over the morning Summer holiday programme 2015 27 July - 28 August